BampyFaddi/requirement-analysis/README.md

 Below is an example use case diagram for a booking system.
 It shows the main actors (Customer, Admin, and Payment System) and their interactions with the system.

 ![Booking Use Case Diagram](alx-booking-uc.png)

+## Acceptance Criteria

+Acceptance Criteria are the conditions that a software product must satisfy in order to be accepted by a user, customer, or other stakeholders.
+They act as a checklist that defines when a feature or functionality is complete and working as intended.

+### Importance of Acceptance Criteria
+- Provides a clear and shared understanding between stakeholders and developers.
+- Ensures each feature delivers business value and meets user needs.
+- Helps in creating test cases for validation during Quality Assurance (QA).
+- Reduces ambiguity and scope creep in software development.

+### Example: Checkout Feature in Booking Management System
+For the **Checkout feature**, acceptance criteria might include:

+1. The system shall allow a logged-in user to proceed to checkout after selecting a booking.
+2. The system shall display the total cost, including taxes and fees, before payment.
+3. The system shall support multiple payment options (e.g., credit card, mobile money).
+4. The system shall confirm successful payment and display a booking confirmation page.
+5. The system shall send an email receipt with booking details to the customer.